 Information on non-response rates for each country and wave of EU-SILC is publicly available through the corresponding quality reports published by the European Commission.
 Household non-response rates, in particular, can be informative about the overall degree of non-response affecting an observed distribution of household incomes.
-These rates are computed from a country-level household reponse rate, which is the product of address contact rates (i.e., the share of households in the sampling frame that were successfully contacted) and household response rates (i.e., the share of households in the sampling frame that completed their survey after being successfully contacted).
+These rates are computed from a country-level household response rate, which is the product of address contact rates (i.e., the share of households in the sampling frame that were successfully contacted) and household response rates (i.e., the share of households in the sampling frame that completed their survey after being successfully contacted).

 Table 1 below summarizes EU-SILC samples for five selected countries (Austria, Germany, France, Spain, and Italy) and for the 2005, 2007, 2011, and 2016 waves.
-The mean and Gini coefficient for household disposable income distributions summarize the observable trends in growth and inequality across countries and waves.
-Because these distributions are presumable affected by 'missing rich' issues, these values serve as a lower bound estimate for the corresponding population's mean and Gini coefficient.
-With many heterogeneities, all countries experienced mean income growth and, with the exception of Italy, income inequality increased from 2005 to 2016.
+With the exception of Germany, all other selected four countries are known to exploit register data sources on incomes in complementing EU-SILC survey responses, although the timing and extent of this practice is poorly documented in general (e.g., see information on EU-SILC income data sources in Jäntti et al. 2013, Carranza et al. 2023, and Wirth and Pforr 2022).
+The mean and Gini coefficient for household disposable income distributions computed using their respective survey weights summarize the observable trends in growth and inequality across countries and waves.
+Because these distributions are presumably affected by MR issues, these values may provide a biased estimate of the corresponding population's mean and Gini coefficient of incomes.
+With many heterogeneities, all countries experienced mean income growth and, with the exception of Italy, income inequality increased from 2005 to 2016 based on observed incomes alone.
 Finally, overall household non-response rates show large disparities across countries and years in terms of levels and trends, illustrating possible heterogeneities in the incidence of this issue on the respective observed income distributions.